Easter in Portugal 2026: Holy Week traditions and celebrations

 Is Easter a big deal in Portugal?
-We have all the details of Portugal's Holy Week traditions, from events to the best places to visit, and even what to eat in Portugal at Easter.
+Find out about Portugal's Holy Week traditions, from events to the best places to visit, and even what to eat in Portugal at Easter.

 How is Easter celebrated in Portugal?